jmswaney/thesis/source/11_chapter_2.md

 applied to whole organ samples to demonstrate the potential of 3D phenotyping with single-cell resolution [@Murakami2018; @Yang2014].
-Many of these studies utilized genetic labeling which provides both uniform and high signal-to-noise ratio suitable for computational analysis (29).
+Many of these studies utilized genetic labeling which provides both uniform and high signal-to-noise ratio suitable for computational analysis.
 However, genetic labeling is relatively inflexible when it comes to target selection, as new transgenic mouse or protocol is required for each target or each combination of targets.
 With eFLASH, the choice of targets and the combinations of targets is based simply on